seay28/datasharingframework.github.io/docs/src/oldstable/releases/highmedInstall.md

         * **ORG_HIGHMED_DSF_FHIR_SERVER_USER_THUMBPRINTS_PERMANENT_DELETE**: _TODO_CLIENT_CERTIFICATE_THUMBPRINTS_
             Set the SHA-512 Hash (lowercase hex) of your client certificate (certificate B)
             This parameter is a comma separated list e.g. `ab12...37ff,f3a2...bb22`.
 Usually it is not necessary to add additional thumbprints other than your client certificate (certificate B) here.
 When a client uses a certificate with a thumbprint listed here, the client is allowed to permanently delete FHIR resources.
-        * For additional environment variables, see [DSF 0.9.2 configuration parameters - FHIR Server](DSF-0.9.2-Configuration-Parameters-FHIR)
+        * For additional environment variables, see [DSF 0.9.3 FHIR Server configuration parameters](configFhir)

 1. Start the DSF FHIR Server
     Start using: `docker-compose up -d && docker-compose logs -f` (Ctrl-C will close log, but not stop container)